 Hot Springs Are Perfect Places to Visit off the Tourist Paths

-The hot springs of Alaska are often overlooked as travel destinations.
-However, they are located in scenic landscapes with small hotels or rentable cabins close by.
-Once arrived, you can relax in a geothermal in a beautiful green landscape under the Mid-night Sun in summer; or you can enjoy sitting in the warm mineral-rich water amid a snow-covered landscape in winter.
+Many people overlook the hot springs of Alaska as travel destinations.
+However, they are situated in scenic landscapes with small hotels or rentable cabins nearby.
+Once you arrive, you can relax in a geothermal pool in a beautiful green landscape under the Midnight Sun in summer, or you can enjoy sitting in the warm mineral-rich water amid a snow-covered landscape in winter.
 In the Interior, you may be even lucky to watch the aurora dancing in the night’s star-spangled sky from mid-August to mid-April.

-Yes, you can sit in some Alaska’s hot springs outside even in the middle of the winter because the warm water heats the ambient air.
+Yes, you can sit in some of Alaska’s hot springs outside, even in the middle of winter, because the warm water heats the ambient air.
 You can even see the steam!
-Of course, once you get out of the pool, your wet bathing apparel may freeze fast when you fail to go back inside asap.
+Of course, once you get out of the pool, your wet bathing apparel may freeze quickly if you fail to go back inside as soon as possible.

-Why Do Hot Springs Permit Growth of Unexpected Vegetation
+Why Do Hot Springs Permit the Growth of Unexpected Vegetation

-Because the hot spring and its warm water surface heat the air in its surrounding, plants can grow in the springs’ vicinity that wouldn’t otherwise survive under the hard winter conditions of Alaska.
-At Manley Hot Springs (4 hr 23 min, 251 km, 156 mi from Fairbanks on an unpaved road), for instance, grapes, Asian pears, and flowers exist in the surrounding of the geothermal water.
-At some springs, there may be even no snow around the water pool even in the middle of winter.
+Because the hot spring and its warm water surface heat the air in its surroundings, plants can grow in the springs’ vicinity that wouldn’t otherwise survive under the hard winter conditions of Alaska.
+At Manley Hot Springs (4 hours 23 minutes, 251 km, 156 mi from Fairbanks on an unpaved road), for instance, grapes, Asian pears, and flowers exist in the surroundings of the geothermal water.
+At some springs, there may be no snow around the water pool, even in the middle of winter.

 What Makes the Water Special besides its Temperature?

-Depending on the rocks’ composition and their temperature, different minerals can dissolve in the groundwater.
-In the Interior, for instance, the geothermals are sulfide-rich.
+Depending on the composition of the rocks and their temperature, different minerals can dissolve in the groundwater.
+In the Interior, for instance, the geothermal areas are characterized by sulfide-rich conditions.

 Insider tip: Take off your silver jewelry because otherwise it will be black after your bath.